Try Costimizer for free. Get enterprise-grade cloud savings upto 30% without the enterprise price tag.Book A Demo

 Why Engineering Teams Replace nOps

-While nOps is a capable platform, particularly for AWS users, research and user feedback highlight distinct limitations that are driving teams to seek alternatives in 2026.
+While nOps is a capable platform, particularly for AWS users, research and user feedback highlight distinct limitations that are driving teams to seek alternatives in 2026, especially teams evaluating cloud cost optimization tools for broader multi-cloud execution

 1. Multi-Cloud Limitations: nOps is heavily AWS-centric.
 While it offers visibility into Azure and GCP, its deep optimization features, such as automated Spot management and rightsizing, are primarily designed for AWS.
 Teams managing significant workloads on Google Cloud or Azure often find themselves needing a separate tool for those environments.